rssnyder/hackisu-f17/README.md

 # What's next for HyVee Prices

 We want to add functionality to express-refill prescriptions from Amazon Alexa, but we would need permissions from Hy-Vee to do so.
+We would also like to add a shopping list feature to add groceries you look up.

 # Built With